skawy/Flights-Datapipeline/README.md

 ![image](images/dashboard_1.png)

 #### In This Map You Can Hover on any Country and See How Many Flights Starts From It
+**If The country has a more records its going to have darker blue**
 ![image](images/dashboard_2.png)